mcu/kconfig-libs/README.md

 ## Problems to be solved

-Get rid of the need to use goal 'all'.
 It is necessary to ensure the possibility of using the dependency of one component on another.

 ## Comment